 You should normally have an upper second-class (2.1) undergraduate honours degree or above in a humanities or social sciences subject such as political science, economics, geography, history, law, philosophy, sociology, or area studies.
 You may also be considered for the course if your qualification is in a different subject area.
 You can also apply for the course if you don’t have the academic requirements, but can show evidence of relevant work and voluntary experience.

 Months of entry

-rising powers to WMDs and biosecurity.
+- rising powers and military intervention

 Qualification and course duration